ChrisDuffley/stationPlaylist/addonuserguide.md

 StationPlaylist add-on for NVDA contains following features to support Studio and related applications:

-* Announcing toggle states of various controls such as automation.
+* Announcing toggle states of various controls such as automation
-* Ability to obtain playback and other status information from within SPL Studio.
+* Ability to obtain playback and other status information from within SPL Studio
-* Ability to configure status announcement verbosity.
+* Ability to configure status announcement verbosity
-* announcing playback time such as remaining time for the current track.
+* announcing playback time such as remaining time for the current track
-* Managing SPL Studio functions from other programs.
+* Managing SPL Studio functions from other programs
-* Announcement of when the end of track and song intros are approaching.
+* Announcement of when the end of track and song intros are approaching
-* A dedicated mode to learn cart machine assignments and play carts from anywhere.
+* A dedicated mode to learn cart machine assignments and play carts from anywhere
-* A handy alarm to let you know your microphone has been turned on for a while.
+* A handy alarm to let you know your microphone has been turned on for a while
-* Playlist summarization and analysis features including viewing statistics about a loaded playlist and saving a transcript of the playlist in a variety of formats.
+* Playlist summarization and analysis features including viewing statistics about a loaded playlist and saving a transcript of the playlist in a variety of formats
-* A central configuration dialog to configure various add-on settings.
+* A central configuration dialog to configure various add-on settings
-* Customize NVDA's behavior on a per show basis via broadcast profiles.
+* Customize NVDA's behavior on a per show basis via broadcast profiles
-* Switch between broadcast profiles instantly.
+* Switch between broadcast profiles instantly
-* Ability to switch to SPL Studio from any program.
+* Ability to switch to SPL Studio from any program
-* Assisting with broadcasting via support for Spatial Audio's SAM encoder and StationPlaylist's own SPL encoder and others.
+* Assisting with broadcasting via support for Spatial Audio's SAM encoder and StationPlaylist's own SPL encoder and others

 And so much more.